risingwavelabs/risingwave-docs/docs/sql/commands/sql-alter-source.md

 ### `FORMAT and ENCODE options`

 At present, combined with the `ALTER SOURCE` command, you can refresh the schema registry of a source by refilling the FORMAT and ENCODE options.
-For more details about these options, see [CREATE SOURCE](/sql/commands/sql-create-source.md).
+For more details about these options, see [FORMAT and ENCODE parameters](/ingest/formats-and-encode-parameters.md).

 ```sql title=Syntax
 ALTER SOURCE source_name FORMAT data_format ENCODE data_encode [ (